shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 #### 6.1 Handling Potential Non-Compliance or Rights Issues by a Licensee

 The VOD Reaction License aims for clarity, but misunderstandings or mistakes can occur.
 Clause 8 of the License states that if a Licensee fails to comply with any condition, their rights under the License terminate automatically.
-This means their permission to use your VODs in their Streamed Work technically ceases.
+This means their permission to use your VODs in their Derivative Work technically ceases.

-However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Streamed Work.
+However, this automatic termination doesn't always mean that the only option is immediate deletion of the Licensee's Derivative Work.
 Open communication can often lead to a resolution:

-* Identify the Issue: If you (the Licensor) become aware of a Streamed Work that appears to violate the terms of your VOD Reaction License (e.g., improper attribution, use of uncleared third-party content by the Licensee that affects your grant-back rights as per Clause 4.e.iv, publication on a non-Permitted Platform), the first step is to verify the issue.
+* Identify the Issue: If you (the Licensor) become aware of a Derivative Work that appears to violate the terms of your VOD Reaction License (e.g., improper attribution, use of uncleared third-party content by the Licensee that affects your grant-back rights as per Clause 4.e.iv, publication on a non-Permitted Platform), the first step is to verify the issue.
 * Communicate with the Licensee: Reach out to the Licensee.
 Explain your concern clearly and politely.
 Often, non-compliance might be due to a misunderstanding rather than malicious intent.
 * Possible Resolutions (Beyond Automatic Termination and Takedown):
   * Correction by Licensee: The Licensee might be able to correct the issue (e.g., fix attribution, re-edit to remove or replace problematic third-party content they added, move the content to a Permitted Platform).
 If they do so promptly to your satisfaction, you might, at your discretion, choose to consider the matter resolved and allow continued publication.
 This is often the simplest path.
   * New, Separate Agreement or Understanding: Even if the original VOD Reaction License technically terminated due to the breach, alternative arrangements might be possible:
-    * For Corrected or Partially Used Content: If the Licensee corrects their Streamed Work (e.g., by removing the problematic third-party content), you and the Licensee can reach a new, separate understanding or grant specific permission for that corrected version to remain public.
-Similarly, you might agree that only certain "clean" portions of the original Streamed Work can continue to be used or be re-edited for publication under a new understanding.
+    * For Corrected or Partially Used Content: If the Licensee corrects their Derivative Work (e.g., by removing the problematic third-party content), you and the Licensee can reach a new, separate understanding or grant specific permission for that corrected version to remain public.
+Similarly, you might agree that only certain "clean" portions of the original Derivative Work can continue to be used or be re-edited for publication under a new understanding.
 This new understanding would operate outside the terms of the original VOD Reaction License that was breached.
-    * For Continued Use of Content with Uncleared Third-Party Materials (Requires Consent from *All* Relevant Rights Holders): If the breach involved the Licensee including third-party copyrighted material (e.g., music, video clips not originating from your VODs) for which they did not secure the necessary rights to grant back to you for your reuse, and if the desire is for the Streamed Work to remain available *with that third-party material still included*, then any new agreement or permission would require the explicit consent not only from You (the Licensor) and the Licensee, but critically, also from the original copyright holder(s) of that embedded third-party material.
-Simply agreeing between You and the Licensee is insufficient if third-party rights are involved and those rights holders have not authorized the continued use by both the Licensee and potentially You (if you reuse the Streamed Work).
+    * For Continued Use of Content with Uncleared Third-Party Materials (Requires Consent from *All* Relevant Rights Holders): If the breach involved the Licensee including third-party copyrighted material (e.g., music, video clips not originating from your VODs) for which they did not secure the necessary rights to grant back to you for your reuse, and if the desire is for the Derivative Work to remain available *with that third-party material still included*, then any new agreement or permission would require the explicit consent not only from You (the Licensor) and the Licensee, but critically, also from the original copyright holder(s) of that embedded third-party material.
+Simply agreeing between You and the Licensee is insufficient if third-party rights are involved and those rights holders have not authorized the continued use by both the Licensee and potentially You (if you reuse the Derivative Work).
 Securing these permissions can be complex and may require direct licensing from those third-party copyright holders.
-* Financial Responsibility for Uncleared Third-Party Content in Streamed Works Used Under Grant-Back:
+* Financial Responsibility for Uncleared Third-Party Content in Derivative Works Used Under Grant-Back:
-    * It's important to remember that under the VOD Reaction License, specifically Clause 4.e.iv, your Licensee provides a representation and warranty that their Streamed Work (including any third-party content they incorporated into it) has all necessary rights cleared for your reuse under the grant-back terms.
+    * It's important to remember that under the VOD Reaction License, specifically Clause 4.e.iv, your Licensee provides a representation and warranty that their Derivative Work (including any third-party content they incorporated into it) has all necessary rights cleared for your reuse under the grant-back terms.
     * Despite this, situations may arise where this warranty is breached.
-For instance, if you (the Licensor) reuse a Licensee's Streamed Work under the grant-back and a third-party rights holder subsequently contacts you demanding usage fees or other compensation due to uncleared content within that Licensee's Streamed Work, the VOD Reaction License framework anticipates that the ultimate financial responsibility for such costs rests with the Licensee.
+For instance, if you (the Licensor) reuse a Licensee's Derivative Work under the grant-back and a third-party rights holder subsequently contacts you demanding usage fees or other compensation due to uncleared content within that Licensee's Derivative Work, the VOD Reaction License framework anticipates that the ultimate financial responsibility for such costs rests with the Licensee.
     * In such a scenario, you would typically need to address the third-party claim.
 You would then have grounds to seek reimbursement or compensation from the Licensee for the costs you incurred (such as usage fees paid, settlements, or reasonable legal expenses) based on their breach of the warranty provided in Clause 4.e.iv.
 Clearly communicating this expectation and the basis for it (the Licensee's warranty) can be important.
 As always, discussing how to handle such potential liabilities and recovery with legal counsel when adopting and operationalizing this license is advisable.
 * Your Discretion: As the Licensor, the decision on how to handle non-compliance ultimately rests with you.
 While the license provides for automatic termination for a breach, fostering a positive and collaborative community often involves dialogue and giving creators a reasonable chance to rectify mistakes where appropriate.
 However, for serious, repeated, or bad-faith breaches, relying on the termination clause and requesting removal of the content might be necessary to protect your rights and the integrity of your licensing approach.

 The goal is to balance the enforcement of your license terms with practical community management.
 Having a clear license helps set expectations, and open communication can help resolve many issues constructively.
 While the immediate termination of this license due to a Licensee's non-compliance might sound strict, such situations will typically require discussion between the Licensor and Licensee regardless.
 Following such discussions, the Licensor can always choose to grant new, separate permissions to the Licensee, operating outside the terms of this original license.
 Therefore, this automatic termination provision is not intended to create a major practical hurdle.

-#### 6.2 Handling Non-Compliance by the Licensor When Reusing a Licensee's Streamed Work
+#### 6.2 Handling Non-Compliance by the Licensor When Reusing a Licensee's Derivative Work

 The VOD Reaction License is built on reciprocity.
-Just as Licensees must adhere to the Licensor's license terms when using the Licensor's VODs, the Licensor must also adhere to the conditions of the grant-back license (Clause 4 of the Licensor's VOD Reaction License) when the Licensor reuses a Licensee's Streamed Work.
+Just as Licensees must adhere to the Licensor's license terms when using the Licensor's VODs, the Licensor must also adhere to the conditions of the grant-back license (Clause 4 of the Licensor's VOD Reaction License) when the Licensor reuses a Licensee's Derivative Work.
 These conditions typically include restricting the Licensor's reuse to Permitted Platforms and, crucially, providing clear attribution to the Licensee.

 * What if the Licensor Fails to Comply?
-  * For instance, imagine the Licensor features a Licensee's Streamed Work on the Licensor's channel but forgets to include the required attribution to them as specified in Clause 4.b of the Licensor's license.
+  * For instance, imagine the Licensor features a Licensee's Derivative Work on the Licensor's channel but forgets to include the required attribution to them as specified in Clause 4.b of the Licensor's license.
 * Consequences of Non-Compliance with Grant-Back Terms:
   * The grant-back license the Licensor received from the Licensee (under Clause 4\) is conditional upon the Licensor's adherence to its terms (e.g., attribution, platform limits).
-  * If the Licensor fails to meet these conditions, the Licensor's reuse of the Licensee's Streamed Work is technically no longer authorized *by that grant-back license*.
+  * If the Licensor fails to meet these conditions, the Licensor's reuse of the Licensee's Derivative Work is technically no longer authorized *by that grant-back license*.
 While the grant-back license itself might not explicitly state it "terminates" in the same way a Licensee's rights under Clause 8 do for their breaches, the Licensor's use effectively falls outside the scope of the permission granted to the Licensor.
 The content the Licensor publishes would be treated as if it were published outside the terms of the grant-back license.
-  * The Licensee retains copyright in their original contributions to their Streamed Work.
+  * The Licensee retains copyright in their original contributions to their Derivative Work.
 If the Licensor's use is non-compliant with the grant-back terms, it could be considered an unlicensed use of their content.
 * Potential Actions by the Licensee:
   * The Licensee could request that the Licensor correct the non-compliance (e.g., add the missing attribution).
-  * They might also request that the Licensor cease using their Streamed Work or remove the portions containing their original contributions if the issue is not rectified, as the Licensor's use would not be covered by the agreed-upon license terms.
+  * They might also request that the Licensor cease using their Derivative Work or remove the portions containing their original contributions if the issue is not rectified, as the Licensor's use would not be covered by the agreed-upon license terms.
   * Alternatively, the Licensee may choose to grant the Licensor separate, individual permission for that specific reuse.
 This would mean that, even if the Licensor's use was not compliant with the original grant-back terms, the Licensee can allow the Licensor's video to remain publicly available as is, under terms agreed upon directly between the Licensee and Licensor, independent of the VOD Reaction License.
 * Maintaining Trust and Reciprocity:
   * It's vital for the Licensor to diligently follow the grant-back terms.
 This upholds the fairness and mutual respect central to the VOD Reaction License model.
 Mistakes can happen, but promptly correcting any oversight (e.g., by adding missing attribution and acknowledging the error) is important for maintaining a positive relationship with community creators.

-#### 6.3 Scenario: Licensee Non-Compliance Discovered After Licensor Reuses Streamed Work
+#### 6.3 Scenario: Licensee Non-Compliance Discovered After Licensor Reuses Derivative Work

-A more complex situation can arise if a Licensee's non-compliance with the VOD Reaction License is discovered *after* the Licensor has already exercised their grant-back rights to reuse the Licensee's Streamed Work (e.g., by creating a "reaction to the reaction" video).
+A more complex situation can arise if a Licensee's non-compliance with the VOD Reaction License is discovered *after* the Licensor has already exercised their grant-back rights to reuse the Licensee's Derivative Work (e.g., by creating a "reaction to the reaction" video).

 * Licensee's Rights Terminate: If a Licensee's failure to comply with the conditions of the VOD Reaction License is discovered (e.g., improper attribution, publication on a non-Permitted Platform, or other breaches), the Licensee's rights to use the Licensor's VODs under that license terminate automatically, as per Clause 8 of the license.
-* Survival of Grant-Back to Licensor: Clause 8 of the VOD Reaction License also specifies that Section 4 ("Grant-Back License for the Licensee's Streamed Works"), among others, shall survive any termination of this license.
-This means the license granted by the Licensee back to the Licensor for the reuse of the Streamed Work generally remains in effect.
+* Survival of Grant-Back to Licensor: Clause 8 of the VOD Reaction License also specifies that Section 4 ("Grant-Back License for the Licensee's Derivative Works"), among others, shall survive any termination of this license.
+This means the license granted by the Licensee back to the Licensor for the reuse of the Derivative Work generally remains in effect.
 * Implications for the Licensor's Content:
-  * General Case: Because the grant-back rights survive, the Licensor is typically not required to delete or alter their own content that incorporates the (now non-compliant) Licensee's Streamed Work, provided the Licensor's use still complies with the terms of the grant-back (attribution to Licensee, platform restrictions).
+  * General Case: Because the grant-back rights survive, the Licensor is typically not required to delete or alter their own content that incorporates the (now non-compliant) Licensee's Derivative Work, provided the Licensor's use still complies with the terms of the grant-back (attribution to Licensee, platform restrictions).
-  * Critical Exception – Third-Party Rights Issues in Licensee's Work: A significant exception occurs if the Licensee's non-compliance involved a failure to secure necessary rights for third-party content that *they* incorporated into their Streamed Work.
+  * Critical Exception – Third-Party Rights Issues in Licensee's Work: A significant exception occurs if the Licensee's non-compliance involved a failure to secure necessary rights for third-party content that *they* incorporated into their Derivative Work.
-    * Clause 4.e.iv of the VOD Reaction License includes a representation and warranty from the Licensee that they have obtained all necessary rights, licenses, consents, and permissions for all content within their Streamed Work to grant the full scope of the license to the Licensor as described in Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
+    * Clause 4.e.iv of the VOD Reaction License includes a representation and warranty from the Licensee that they have obtained all necessary rights, licenses, consents, and permissions for all content within their Derivative Work to grant the full scope of the license to the Licensor as described in Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
-    * If it turns out the Licensee breached this warranty (e.g., their Streamed Work included copyrighted music or video clips for which they didn't have sublicensable rights), then the Licensor's video, by incorporating this problematic Streamed Work, may inadvertently infringe on the rights of those third parties.
+    * If it turns out the Licensee breached this warranty (e.g., their Derivative Work included copyrighted music or video clips for which they didn't have sublicensable rights), then the Licensor's video, by incorporating this problematic Derivative Work, may inadvertently infringe on the rights of those third parties.
     * In such a scenario, the survival of the grant-back from the Licensee does not cure the underlying third-party rights issue.
 The Licensor would then need to:
-      * Remove their video, or at least the portions containing the infringing third-party material originating from the Licensee's Streamed Work.
+      * Remove their video, or at least the portions containing the infringing third-party material originating from the Licensee's Derivative Work.
       * Independently secure the necessary rights or permissions from the actual third-party rights holders to continue using that content.
     * It's important for the Licensor to be aware that relying on the Licensee's warranty (Clause 4.e.iv) carries some risk, and if a third-party rights issue emerges from the Licensee's content, the Licensor may need to take corrective action regarding their own derivative work.